'The Invisibles' Reveals How Some Jews Survived Nazi Germany By Hiding In Plain Sight

 Marianne Enzensberger, 72, also in the audience, marveled at Lévy's generosity.
 "I adore this lady, that she can forgive everybody," she says.
 "I would never be able to do that.
 I can't forgive my own people for what they did."

 With her was a friend, Marianne Rosenberg, whose father was Jewish and survived Auschwitz.
-Both women say they're worried today about the rise of the far right in Germany and Eastern Europe.
+Both women say they are worried today about the rise of the far right in Germany and Eastern Europe.

 "I'm very angry about what's happening," says Enzensberger.
 "German people say, 'Oh, this happened so long ago,' but it was just a flash in history, a few short years ago.
 And some of the youngsters today, they don't know about anything."

 Sophie Achenbach, 26, was stunned by The Invisibles.
-She says she knew about the horrors of Auschwitz, but never imagined the daily injustices in the city where she lives that led up to the Holocaust.
+She says she knew about the horrors of Auschwitz but never imagined the daily injustices in the city where she lives that led up to the Holocaust.

 "If you watch the movie and think about the daily lives they had — that Jews couldn't go to the doctor, that they couldn't use the public transportation, all these things," says Achenbach, "I never thought about that.
 And living in Berlin, this all felt very close to me.
 Where the movie takes place is where you walk every day."